kaitlinheusner/ChatProgram/README.md

 The following items I plan to fix, improve, and/or add to this project in the future:

-* [ ] I want to improve the way that the chat application looks because I think that it can look more pleasing for users to use.
+* [ ] I want to improve the way that the chat application looks because I think that it can look more pleasing and be more effective for users to use.
 * [ ] I want to add functionality that allows users to share files with each other in the chat.